Hempz Natural Herbal Body Moisturizer: Sweet Pineapple & Honey Melon

 An all-natural, pure, and non-toxic moisturizer, hemp lotion provides a ton of health benefits for your skin and your body.

-Hemp-infused skincare products also contain an abundance of vitamins high in antioxidants—such as Vitamin A, Vitamin C, and Vitamin E—which are known to fight aging, prevent wrinkles, and protect our skin from harmful UV rays and other environmental stressors.
+Hemp-infused skincare products also contain an abundance of vitamins high in antioxidants—including vitamin A, vitamin C, and vitamin E—which are known to fight aging, prevent wrinkles, and protect our skin from harmful UV rays and other environmental stressors.

 “A balanced intake of essential fatty acids is vital to the skin’s health, and hemp oil’s positive unsaturated essential fatty acids are helpful in alleviating dryness as well as signs of aging,” Steele explained.
 “Our diet of Omega-6 fatty acids has doubled while the Omega-3 have reached an all-time low creating imbalances such as dry skin, dandruff, eczema, and psoriasis inflammatory skin responses.”